openrob-zz-otics/talos_audio/README.md

 This package contains the speech commands that the Talos robot accepts as a ROS service.

+You must also install pocketsphinx and gstreamer0.10-conf.

+    sudo apt-get install pocketsphinx && gstreamer0.10-conf

 To launch the listener:
     roslaunch talos_audio listener.launch